 Python SDK

 Official Python SDK for Posthawk.
-Built on httpx with typed dataclass responses and a simple result pattern.
-Works with Python 3.8+.
+Built on httpx with typed dataclass responses.
+Works with Django, FastAPI, Flask, and any Python 3.8+ project.

 pip install posthawkInstall the SDK from PyPI.
 The only runtime dependency is httpx for HTTP communication.